Nitrate/Nitrate/docs/source/contribution.rst

        tox

-#. when your code is ready, commit your changes with sign-off, push to your
+#. when your code is ready, commit your changes and sign-off the commit, push to
-   cloned repository, and make a pull request to ``develop`` branch.
+   your cloned repository, and make a pull request to ``develop`` branch.

 Commit message format